swaptacular/swpt_accounts/protocol.rst

 committed_amount : int64
    The transferred (committed) amount.
 It MUST always be a non-negative number.
-A ``0`` means that the transfer has been dismissed, or was committed but has been terminated for some reason.
+A ``0`` means either that the transfer was dismissed, or that it was committed, but the commit was unsuccessful for some reason.

 status_code : string
    The finalization status.
 MUST be between 0 and 30 symbols, ASCII only.
-If the transfer has been dismissed, or successfully committed, the value MUST be "OK".
-If the transfer was committed, but has been terminated for some reason, the value MUST be different from "OK", and SHOULD hint at the cause for the termination (in this case ``committed_amount`` MUST be zero).
+If the transfer was either dismissed, or successfully committed, the value MUST be "OK".
+If the transfer was committed, but had been unsuccessful for some reason, the value MUST be different from "OK", and SHOULD hint at the cause for the failure (in this case ``committed_amount`` MUST be zero).

 AccountTransfer